Quality. Service. Price.

 A simple leak down test is a good start.
 Remove the cylinder head from the engine.
 If you don’t have a vacuum table, stand the head up on its side and fill the exhaust runners with kerosene.
 Now take a look at the exhaust valve heads.
 If you see any of the kerosene leaking by the valve, the valves and or seats are worn and it's time to service the valve train.
 Repeat the same procedure with the intake valves.

 Valve train service is nothing that can ( or should ) be performed by an amateur.
 OConnor Racing has the knowledge, equipment and experience to do the job right.
 After a complete inspection, we'll evaluate all serviceable parts, repair or replace them, and then perform an expert assembly.
 Valve seats are machined with extremely accurate tungsten carbide tooling to ensure a perfect seal.
-The valve and seat seal are then verified with a final vacuum test.

 Replace Valve Guides